Devi Sri Prasad: 2010–2014: Continued success

-2015–2018: Rangasthalam and more
+2015–2018: Rangasthalam and versatility

 2015 was a mixed-musical year for DSP.
 Because he received both positive and negative reviews from critics.
 Kumari 21F and Nenu Sailaja was regarded as "musical hits" of the year, although these films received a good response.
 A critic felt that the Kumari 21F album on the whole falls desperately short of the standards that one would expect from DSP.
 "Meghaalu Lekunna" was recorded using a live orchestra, which Nisar found "rare these days".
 123Telugu.com wrote about Nenu Sailaja album that "DSP has provided some feel good music which will gel with the flow of the love story in this family entertainer.
 The lyricists did a splendid job of bringing emotions out of every song.
 Crazy feeling, Sailaja Sailaja, Em Cheppanu are pretty good and will go well with all sections."
 The film score and soundtrack of fantasy-adventure film Puli was composed by collaborating with Vijay for the third time after Sachein (2005) and Villu (2009).
 The film performed poorly at the box office and also got negative reviews.
 The film score was praised but the soundtrack was criticized.
 A critic stated: "Puli's music will need the grand visuals as it is programmed keeping in mind what's going to come onscreen."
 Indiaglitz's critic wrote that the album in all is racy but only in parts. the energy, which is typical of DSP seems to have dipped in his snoopiness for the choice of instruments, orchestrina of genres, and classic melodies.
 DSP was highly credited for composing music for Srimanthudu and S/O Satyamurthy, two of the highest-grossing films of the year.
 He received various accolades for the composition of score and soundtrack and singing.